 Maybe it’s the same for other competitive programs.
 I’m sure there’s an advantage to taking the summer off to study for the LSAT, the standardized test for law school applicants, for example.
 But somehow it’s more personal when universities are choosing future doctors, the people who will be handling the most intimate aspects of our personal care and making life-and-death decisions on our behalves.
 When I’m going through the biggest health struggle of my life, I’d appreciate having a doctor who might know a thing or two about struggle herself.

 My son can expect other major expenses.
 During his final year of medical school, he’ll be travelling to do electives in hospitals across Canada for a few weeks at a time.
 That’s not cheap, but now that he’s in medical school, he doesn’t worry as much about money.

 However, my concern is for those who are applying for a spot in first year.
 I have to wonder what the real price is when, in spite of steps to change the system, those who have money can more easily secure a golden ticket.

 Marsha Barber is a professor in Ryerson University’s school of journalism.
-She thanks her son, who collaborated on this article.
+She thanks her son, who co-authored this article.